greggersaurus/OpenSteamController/ReverseEngineering/LPC11U37F_Software.md

 ## vcf_wired_controller_d0g_57bf5c10.c

-This file contains data on how the simulation has show the controller to behave in different scenarios.
+This file contains data on how the simulation has shown the controller to behave in different scenarios.
 The idea is to capture and identify as many actions as possible (with a focus on finding recurring code and memory usage) so that controller behavior can be understood to the extent and completely custom